Gaver (Populus deltoides x Populus nigra)

 TT32 (Populus balsamifera x P. trichocarpa)

-The most suitable poplar for windbreaks.
+The most suitable poplar for windbreaks but only if grown in a line – it is not particularly good in blocks.
 The ‘Balsam Spire’ grows on a wide range of soils (light sandy, medium loam and heavy clays) but prefers moist conditions.
 It can reach 30 m in height.
 It has an elegant narrow crown and its early leafing is of benefit for providing shelter to farm and horticultural crops.
 Its narrow branch angle allows it to survive and grow at narrow spacings.

 |Number of units||Price per 25 cm cutting||Price per 40 cm cutting||Price per 1.5 m rod|